telerik/kendo-ui-builder/docs/components/list-view.md

 # ListView

-The Kendo UI ListView is part of the Navigation components which the Builder supports.
+The Kendo UI ListView is part of the Data Management components which the Builder supports.

 ## Usage

-* Detects user interaction and triggers a corresponding event.
+* Represents a window that displays a collection of items.
-* Enables you to display an icon from the Kendo UI theme sprite.
+* Provides different ways to arrange and display the item list.

 ## Preview